mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    .. versionadded:: 3.7

-.. function:: ptsname(fd, /)

-   Return the name of the slave pseudo-terminal device associated with the master pseudo-terminal device to which the file descriptor *fd* refers.
-   The file descriptor *fd* is not closed upon failure.

-   Calls the reentrant C standard library function :c:func:`ptsname_r` if it is available; otherwise, the C standard library function :c:func:`ptsname`, which is not guaranteed to be thread-safe, is called.

-   .. availability:: Unix, not WASI.

-   .. versionadded:: 3.13

 .. function:: pwrite(fd, str, offset, /)

    Write the bytestring in *str* to file descriptor *fd* at position of